Research by Manchester Met

 Researchers have put forward recommendations for possible drug therapies to prevent heart attacks caused by plaque erosion, which have not been possible before.
 Findings published in 2023 reveal a completely new mechanism that links cell stress caused by smoking – and potentially other factors like air pollution.

-Research findings and insights on the impact of type 2 diabetes in Greater Manchester has been published in the report by Health Innovation Manchester, (2022) in collaboration with Manchester Metropolitan researchers.
+Research findings and insights on the impact of type 2 diabetes in Greater Manchester has been published in the report by Health Innovation Manchester, (2022) in collaboration with Manchester Met researchers.
 The report, which is part of the Cities Changing Diabetes (CCD) Manchester programme, highlights how local ethnic minority communities and an increasing number of younger people within the city region are affected by the condition.

 Our researchers, in collaboration with Sheffield Hallam University, have developed a new testing device that can replicate injury risk scenarios and test the impact during falls when wearing wrist protectors.
 Researchers developed an International Standard for snowboarding wrist protectors and a new set of tests to determine which design features are effective at preventing wrist hyperextension during falls.